paxfactor/az-infosec/README.md

 ## Conferences

 * [CactusCon](https://www.cactuscon.com/) - CactusCon is the largest annual hacker and security conference in Arizona and this year is expected to attract 1,000 attendees from throughout the entire country.
-CFP for 2019 is now closed.
 * [Cybersecurity Conferences in Arizona](https://infosec-conferences.com/us-state/arizona/) - Community-maintained directory of events.